Fashion & Beauty:

 The temple hair trade is a case of two spectators.
 The Western spectator, the people in LA who marvel at the lustre of a woman’s hair out in the city, gives sympathy: the woman stands out, she is affirmed, a cloud of agreeable ideas surrounds the richness and bounce of her hair.
 The Indian spectator is also pleased.
 The women with the shaved heads are seen as pious, they have made an astonishing gift: they have taken a great adornment off themselves and bestowed it upon the gods.
 In the eyes of both spectators the trade in hair is good.
 You might think there is a third spectator, the Western spectator alert to the inner workings of the trade: aware that the young Indian women do not know about what happens to their hair; a spectator discomforted knowing that the young women gain nothing financially from the trade.
 However, Smith points out that the spectator looks at the surface of a phenomenon and seldom goes probing (TMS, 35).
 Whether in India or the West, few bother to probe beneath the piety or the glamour.

 Were the spectator to go inquiring matters might not be obvious.
 Pope Francis has reaffirmed a long-standing principle of Catholic social thought: the universal destination of goods.
 This norm calls for the participation of all in economic goods through the exercise of work.
 On the one hand, these women are not economic participants in the trade even though the care of their hair for years in advance is work: the norm would call for them to be paid.
 On the other hand, worship of the gods always includes gifts.
-In the next chapter, we will see that Benedict XVI argues that all economic transactions depend upon gift.
-I return to this example then.
+We saw in the previous chapter that Benedict XVI argues that all economic transactions depend on gift.

 Smith is clear that the ease with which we grant the glamorous our sympathy is a source of moral precariousness.
 That merit earns a grudging esteem whereas beauty gains rapid recognition is, he says, a source of moral corruption (TMS, 56, 61-62).
 Far from tying esteem to merit, the imagination divides persons into those of “rank and distinction” and those of “spirit and ambition.”
 The latter must exhibit “probity and prudence, generosity and frankness” and a man of ambition must work patiently to “acquire superior knowledge of his profession, and superior industry in the exercise of it” (TMS, 55).
 By contrast, the man of rank has few talents but much grace and “to figure at a ball is his great triumph,” as Smith rather marvelously says.
 However, if opportunity presents, the man of talent and ambition will strive to take advantage of events that “may draw upon himself the attention and admiration of mankind” (TMS, 55).
 This ambition, thinks Smith, is the seed of fraud and immoral business practice (TMS, 64-65).
 Moral life is precarious because ambition is basic: